sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

  * MultiQC RAM requirements : 1Gb should be more than enough
  * MultiQC time requirements : ~ 1min / read file
+ * Exceptionnally, there is no need to load multiqc as a module
+ * use `multiqc --help` to check the different options

 ??? done "sbatch scripts"